 There’s no shame in admitting a mistake, as long as you find the goodwill to make things right and recover.

-The High Priestess as What Someone Wants
+The High Priestess Tarot Card as Intention / What Someone Wants

 The High Priestess describes a person who wants peace and quiet in their home.
 A balanced daily life without distractions inspires them to become better versions of themselves.